khakhalin/notes/keywords/scrum.md

 # Terms

 * **Story** - A single `to-do` item (basic unit of work) that can be done (or not)
+    * With a full formal process, story names have weird names of a format "As a <stakeholder type> I want <software feature> So that <business value>".
+There are some concerns about this format tho [^1] (and personally I find it ugly and ineffective, especially on small screens)
 * **Story points** - an integer number, roughly reflecting (non-linearly) the number of hours it would take to finish a task, but also novelty, associated risks, and a need for interaction.
 A sample scale could look like this:
     * 1: simple task, 1-2 hours
     * 2: clear, but some work, half a day (4 hours)